Luganville: Independence

 By the second half of the 20th century, Luganville was largely French-speaking and initially resisted the attempts to gain independence leading up to its declaration on July 30, 1980.
 French troops initially attempted to quash the flag-raising in Luganville, but returned to France in August instead.
 Some unrest arose between political parties vying for power, but has since been largely peaceful.

-Population
+Demographics

+Ethnic groups

 As of the 2016 census, 98.7% of Luganville was of Melanesian and/or Ni-Vanuatu descent.
 Those of non-Melanesian descent are a minority and are European, other Pacific Islander, and Asian peoples.

 Part of the city is formed by squatted informal settlements such as La Milice, Mango, Pepsi, Rowok, Sarakata and St Michel.
 Mango was first settled by Vietnamese migrants who constructed shelters out of scrap metal left behind by the United States Army.
 The Vietnamese were repatriated in the 1960s and it was then occupied by Ni-Vanuatu migrants.

+Languages

+Luganville is a highly multilingual city, with Bislama, English and French all being widely spoken in the city.
+In the 2020 census, 87.8% of the city's population reported being literate in English and 52.6% in French – well higher than the national average, and higher than in Port Vila.

+Among Vanuatu's 138 Indigenous languages, many are spoken in Luganville — mostly from the northern half of the archipelago — as people from rural areas come to live in the city, either temporarily or permanently.
+Thus, 69.8% of residents reported being able to read, and 66.4% to write, in one indigenous language.